adityassharma-ss/scd/Readme.md

 Integrating **Azure Monitor** with **Grafana** enables organizations to visualize and analyze metrics from Azure resources in real-time.
 This integration offers a unified monitoring solution, enhancing operational efficiency and decision-making.

-## **2. Azure Monitor API Rate Limits**
+## **2. Azure Monitor API Rate Limits and Data Volume Handling**

-Understanding Azure Monitor's API rate limits is crucial for designing a scalable and efficient monitoring system.
+Understanding Azure Monitor's API rate limits and data volume constraints is crucial for designing a scalable and efficient monitoring system.

 ### **2.1.
 Azure Resource Manager (ARM) API Limits**